Getting Started in Farming: On the Home Farm

 Consideration of Other Potential Heirs

-It is essential to know the goals and future aspirations of nonfarming brothers and sisters or other potential heirs.
+It is essential to know the goals and future aspirations of non-farming siblings or other potential heirs.
 The fact that most parents want to treat all the children equally with respect to inheritance provisions can sometimes be devastating to the farming family member unless provisions are made well ahead of the death of one or both parents.

 We have already established it is important to have goals for the new farming business partner.
 It is equally as important to determine the goals of the separate family members to determine if they conflict.
 Often, personal goals and the goals of the business are not compatible.
 The best time to determine the compatibility of goals and thoughts about the future business organization is prior to the formal agreement; it is also the least costly.